alpha-yadav/DSA/readme.md

 Remember to handle edge cases like one or both nodes not being present in the tree.
 You'll need to adjust the code to return an appropriate value (e.g., `None`) in such scenarios.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need the information to create the graph.
+For example, tell me:

+* **What kind of graph?** (Line graph, bar graph, scatter plot, pie chart, etc.)
+* **What are the variables?** (X-axis and Y-axis labels)
+* **What is the data?** (A table of values, a list of points, or an equation)

+Once I have this information, I can help you.